isomerpages/moe-swisscottagesec/_swiss-experience/Student Development Programme/Code of Conduct and School Rules.md

 | 5 Demerit Points or more  | Level Discipline Master/Form Teachers will counsel student and parents will be informed.                                                                                            |
 | 8 Demerit Points or more  | Year Head/Year Master will counsel student and parents will be informed.<br><br>Suspension from school & other appropriate consequences meted by the school to educate the student.                                                                                                 |
 | 10 Demerit Points or more | Family Conference with School Leaders<br><br>There will be implications on conduct grade and eligibilities for school trip and awards.<br><br>Student might need to attend a Conduct Upgrading programme.<br><br>Other appropriate consequences meted by the school to educate the student. |

+Relevant school personnel (School Leaders, Year Head/Year Master and Level Discipline Master) will step in on a case-by-case basis depending on severity of offences involved.

+**Offences**

+There are two categories of offences: Minor and Major.

+_Note that this list of offences is non-exhaustive._
+For major offences, the student may be dealt with by the law of Singapore.

+**Prohibited Items**

+*   Tobacco products
+*   Pornographic and other undesirable materials
+*   Chewing gum
+*   Weapon or weapon-like objects

+**Prohibited items found in your possession will be confiscated by the school.**

+**In building a safe and positive school environment for all staff and students, the school takes a serious view on all offences.
+In the event of any occurrence of a major offence, the student will face severe consequences from the school and the case may be referred to the Police or relevant authorities based on the school’s prerogative.**

+**The student’s parents will also be informed and a family conference will be held so that there will be a joint partnership in re-educating and helping the student to change for the better.**